MichelleDuda/dg-student-ordering-system/README.md

 3. [Djano Documentation](https://docs.djangoproject.com/en/5.1/intro/) was used extensively to create various componenets of this project.
 4. [Geeks for Geeks](https://www.geeksforgeeks.org/how-to-use-get-or-create-in-django/) was used to understand the functionality of get or create functions to retrieve and create menus.
 5. [W3 Schools](https://www.w3schools.com/django/ref_filters_dictsort.php#:~:text=The%20dictsort%20filter%20sorts%20a,dictsortreversed%20filter%20to%20sort%20descending.) was used for DICTSORT.
+6. [Masting-Django-Admin](https://mastering-django-admin.avilpage.com/en/latest/admin_filter.html) was used to help create the Django Admin Filters and Display Lists